TheAvonian/vscode-uuid-generator/README.md

 ### UUID type
 The generated UUIDs are type 4, variation 1, which means unique based on random numbers.
 This means the UUIDs are statistically likely to be unique, but it is not impossibe for there to be duplication.
 The random numbers generated are modified by a timestamp to reduce the reliance on the random number generation itself to provide a non-repeatable sequence.

+See section 4.4 of [RFC4122](https://www.ietf.org/rfc/rfc4122.txt) for details about UUID type 4.

 ### Intentions
 The currently generated UUID is uppercase (i.e. for the hex digits A-F) and not surrounded by any kind of bracket or other decoration.